brainiak/brainiak/bin/README.md

 # Wheel to-dos

 # TODO
-- Fix stages; it appears that everything just gets lumped into a single stage
-- Upload wheels to PyPI (uncomment)
-- Upload to TestPyPI
-- Upload wheels to PyPI (uncomment)
-- Only upload to PyPI on tagged master
 - Recreate and encrypt keys for brainiak/brainiak
 - Only need to build mpi4py occasionally; not with every commit, and not with every job
 - mpi4py should always commit to s3://brainiak/.whl